lavandesh/calculator-behavior-1/Multiplication.md

 whose multiplication has more than 9 digits after decimal point

-Then display multiplied number rounded upto 8 digits
+Then display multiplied number rounded up to 8 digits